 Leather is produced by tanning the raw animal skin.
 This is "chemically and mechanically processed so that it obtains new properties such as resistance to rot, permanent softness and temperature resistance" (according to G. Moog).
 Tanning agents react with the protein molecules (collagens) of the animal skin and thus prevent its decay in the long term.

 Vegetable tanning uses vegetable substances with a high tannin content (e.g. gall apples, chestnuts, oak, beech and fir bark).
 Whereas traditional plant tanning used to take several months or even years, today the tanning process is accelerated and lasts only a few days.

-In the case of mineral tanning, which replaced vegetable tanning sometime in the middle of the 20th century, it I mostly chromium(III) salts extracted from chromium ore that are used in the process.
-Because the process only takes a few hours, approximately 85% of all leather is chrome tanned.
+Mineral tanning, which replaced vegetable tanning in the middle of the 20th century, mainly uses chromium(III) salts extracted from chrome iron stone.
+Because the process takes only a few hours, about 85% of the leather is chrome tanned today.

 Each leather has two sides: the smooth grain side and the rough flesh side.
 The grain side is the side from which the hair grew; therefore pores can be seen here.
 The grain side is processed into smooth leather, nappa leather or nubuck leather in various processes.
 The natural, species-typical scar pattern is retained.
 The leather is often split into several layers.
 Rough and suede leather or split leather are produced from the split layers.
 To produce split leather, the split side is "prepared" by applying skin-thin layers of paint.